ericoporto/ags-manual-wiki/acintro5.md

 *![](images/intro5_2.jpg)\
 Script for looking at the key*

 #### <span style="font-weight: 400">We are now editing the *global script*.
 This has all the script for handling events on game-wide things like inventory items and characters.
-Previously we were working with hotspots and objects, so they were confined to their own *room script*.</span> {#we-are-now-editing-the-global-script.-this-has-all-the-script-for-handling-events-on-game-wide-things-like-inventory-items-and-characters.-previously-we-were-working-with-hotspots-and-objects-so-they-were-confined-to-their-own-room-script. dir="ltr"}
+Previously we were working with hotspots and objects, so they were confined to their own *room script*.</span>

 Anyway, for now I've just added a simple Display command to show the player a message when they look at the key.
 Feel free to do something